-Scripture reveals: The servant of the Lord must not strive (quarrel), but be gentle to all men, apt (able) to teach, patient; in meekness instructing (correcting) those that oppose themselves, if God peradventure will give them repentance to the acknowledging of the truth (2 Timothy 2:24-25).
+Scripture reveals how this is accomplished: The servant of the Lord must not strive (quarrel), but be gentle to all men, apt (able) to teach, patient; in meekness instructing (correcting) those that oppose themselves, if God peradventure will give them repentance to the acknowledging of the truth (2 Timothy 2:24-25).

 In Apostle Paul's last testament; just prior to his death, he reflected who his source of strength was, in saying: At my first answer no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
 Notwithstanding (despite it all) the Lord stood with me, strengthened me; that by me the preaching might be fully known, and that the Gentiles might hear: and I was delivered out of the mouth of the lion.
 And the Lord shall deliver me from every evil work, and will preserve me unto his heavenly kingdom: to whom be glory forever and ever (2 Timothy 4:16-18).

 Scripture reveals where one's real security lies: God is our refuge and strength, a very present help in trouble (Psalm 46:1).
 The 46th Psalm assures us that God is our place of security in an insecure world; God protects through giving His people assurance and comfort.